Updated in July 2020

 This formula does not contain any alcohol and there is no scientific proof that this formula will prevent illness.

-If you are looking for alcohol-based hand sanitizer that contains at least 60% alcohol by volume, you can find my recipe here:
+If you are looking for an alcohol-based hand sanitizer that contains at least 60% alcohol by volume, as recommended, you can find my recipe here.

-As with all my skin and body care recipes I aimed to use only the most skin-friendly ingredients.
-And each one of them plays an important role, as you will see in a moment.
+As with all my skin and body care recipes I aim to use only the most skin-friendly ingredients.
+Each one of them plays an important role, as you will see in a moment.

 This post contains affiliate links for your convenience.
 Ready my affiliate link disclosure policy here.